sourcegraph/handbook/content/product/index.md

 ## Feature reference

-We have a several feature reference matrices:
+We have several feature reference matrices:

 - [Features by maturity](feature_maturity.md)
 - [Features by tier](feature_tiers.md)